Aeropay Pricing

 Credit cards are one of the most popular forms of payment in the United States.
 77% of U.S. adults have at least one credit card and 36% of consumers use a physical or virtual credit card to pay for purchases.

-Even though they’re popular, credit cards are not entirely beneficial for businesses or consumers—and in many cases, they’re damaging.
+Even though they’re popular, credit cards are not entirely beneficial for businesses or consumers—and in many cases, they’re damaging and actually impact financial inclusion.
 While many assume credit cards make purchases easier, recent consumer and payment trends are showing pushback.

 Between pending legislation, a recently settled lawsuit, and record American debt, a perfect storm is brewing for merchants and consumers to move away from credit cards altogether.